 Surrey choices employability

 We offer regular work experience placements to people referred through Surrey Choices EmployAbility; a dedicated service that helps to find work placements, training, volunteer opportunities and paid work for those living with autism or a learning, physical or sensory disability.
-This year, we have two pupils with us from Ridgeway School; a local school for children between the ages of two and 19 with severe and complex learning difficulties.

 Team Challenge Days

 We offer opportunities for corporate teams looking for a day out from the office, to get stuck in and reconnect with nature.

 After a farm tour and introduction to our scheme and what we do, the work begins!
 Depending on time of year, weather and what's happening at the farm, tasks will vary.
 The team can help with ongoing activities such as harvesting, or get involved with a one-off project such as building infrastructure or creating a wildlife area.

 We can provide refreshments and a homemade lunch too, using our own organically grown vegetables.